dpkrepo/SysAdmin-Resources/README.md

 # SysAdmin-Resources

-## This is the Entire Folder Structure
+## This is the entire Folder Structure which is found in master branch.
 ```
 SysAdmin-Resources/
 ├── Documentation/